1860 United States presidential election: Radical Abolitionist Party (aka Union Party) nomination

-Liberty Party (Radical Abolitionists, Union) candidates gallery
+Radical Abolitionist candidates gallery

-By 1860, very little remained of the Liberty Party, after most of its membership left to join the Free Soil Party in 1848 and nearly all of what remained of it joined the Republicans in 1854.
-The remaining party was also called the Radical Abolitionists.
+The Radical Abolitionist Party was a remnant of the Liberty Party that formed after most former Liberty and Free Soil Party members joined the Republicans in the 1850s.
 A convention of one hundred delegates was held in Convention Hall, Syracuse, New York, on August 29, 1860.
 Delegates were in attendance from New York, Pennsylvania, New Jersey, Michigan, Illinois, Ohio, Kentucky, and Massachusetts.
 Several of the delegates were women.

 Gerrit Smith, a prominent abolitionist and the 1848 presidential nominee of the original Liberty Party, had sent a letter in which he stated that his health had been so poor that he had not been able to be away from home since 1858.
 Nonetheless, he remained popular in the party because he had helped inspire some of John Brown's supporters at the Raid on Harpers Ferry.
 In his letter, Smith donated $50 to pay for the printing of ballots in the various states.

 There was quite a spirited contest between the friends of Gerrit Smith and William Goodell in regard to the nomination for the presidency.
 In spite of his professed ill health, Gerrit Smith was nominated for president and Samuel McFarland from Pennsylvania was nominated for vice president.

 In Ohio, Illinois, and Indiana, slates of presidential electors pledged to Smith and McFarland ran with the name of the Union Party.
 They received a total of 176 votes in the general election, 0.004% of the total.